 Personally, I see it as a ‘once is enough’ opportunity, but the area has plenty of scenic view hotels, should you wish to make the most of your time here.
-There’s also other ‘attractions’ including the Formosa Aborigine Cultural Village and a Butterfly Garden and Museum but, in all honestly, I just wanted the fresh air and to be at one with nature.
+There are also other ‘attractions’ including the Formosa Aborigine Cultural Village and a Butterfly Garden and Museum but, in all honesty, I just wanted the fresh air and to be at one with nature.

 You can purchase a one day pass at the Shueishe Visitor Centre (where the bus will drop you off) that gives you access to boat rides around key hot spots.
 This ticket costs 300 Taiwanese Dollars (£7 / $11) but does not include the cost of the Sun Moon Lake Ropeway cable car, which is $250 (£5/$8) Taiwanese Dollars for a return ride.

 A Nantou shuttle bus service operates along part of the 37km route around Sun Moon Lake, from 6:30 am – 18:00 pm.